Megchella Got Cut Short, But It Was Still Coachella’s Most Joyful Performance

 AdvertisementADVERTISEMENT

-Though Goldenvoice, the company that organizes the festival, didn’t give a reason why her set was cut short, unhappy fans believe the reason was to leave room for Post Malone, who was headlining.
+Though Goldenvoice, the company that organises the festival, didn’t give a reason why her set was cut short, unhappy fans believe the reason was to leave room for Post Malone, who was headlining.

 “#Megchella was the greatest performance of the whole weekend and they cut her for Post Malone???,” one user asked.
 Another person said Meg should’ve been Sunday’s headliner.